 During business hours, MLEC & TC is open to students, parents, employees, contractors, guests, and invitees.
-Miami-Dade Schools Police officers and/or school security monitors are present on both cam-
+Miami-Dade Schools Police officers and/or school security monitors are present on both campuses all times during business hours.
+During non-business hours, access to all facilities is by key only to essential personnel.

 Administration and other staff regularly report facility issues that may contribute to safety concerns.
-School administrators evaluate security issues such as landscaping, locks, alarms, lighting, communications, parking areas, etc. The administrator over facilities ensures that all issues are reported to Miami-Dade County Public Schools maintenance departments for prompt repair.
+School administrators evaluate security issues such as landscaping, locks, alarms, lighting, communica-tions, parking areas, etc. The administrator over facilities ensures that all issues are reported to Miami-Dade County Public Schools maintenance departments for prompt repair.
 Additionally, students and staff are surveyed regarding safety perceptions.
 These results are reviewed annually and adjustments are made as necessary.